 If low to no sugar is your goal, you can swap in diet sodas and sugar-free mixers like seltzer or sparkling water (we like Aura Bora’s) to bring down the carb count.
 But if we’re being honest, “everything in moderation” is probably the healthiest route.
 (After all, it’s still booze.)
 And although quitting the sweet stuff cold turkey can be tempting, you’ll likely have more success with baby steps.
 According to Dr. Jim LaValle, R.Ph., C.C.N., a clinical pharmacist, author and board-certified clinical nutritionist, taking a slow approach—gradually reducing your sugar consumption by a teaspoon or two each time—can be more successful long-term.

 7 Low-Sugar Cocktails to Try:

 The paloma is kind of like the cousin of the margarita: It’s made with tequila and citrus, but the predominant flavor is grapefruit instead of lime.
-The recipe calls for four ounces of grapefruit-flavored soda, which contain about 8 grams of sugar.
-But you can easily make this one entirely sugar-free by using diet grapefruit soda or grapefruit-flavored seltzer instead.
+The recipe calls for four ounces of grapefruit-flavored soda, which can vary in its sugar content, so look for something less sweet (like Fever Tree).
+You can also easily make this one entirely sugar-free by using diet grapefruit soda or grapefruit-flavored seltzer instead.

 Was Don Draper onto something?
 Traditionally, Old Fashioneds are sweetened with a sugar cube.
 This version uses maple syrup instead, which is more complex and less refined.
 All in all, the drink contains just 4 grams of sugar per serving.
 (Skip the cherry if you must, but it’s our favorite part.)